 If you hired a home inspection company to search for termites in a home you are considering purchasing; you likely did not expect the company you hired to perform a fraudulent inspection.
 Unfortunately, many homebuyers are deceived by termite extermination scams.
 These homebuyers are often told that their property is infested with termites so that the extermination company can offer their services.
 If a termite inspection company defrauded you or a family member, you should consult with an experienced Baltimore termite inspection fraud lawyer today.

 At Whitney, LLP, our termite fraud lawyers can help you file a claim against an extermination company that defrauded you.
 Buying a home is a big decision, and you should not have to worry about being scammed in the process.
-To schedule a free legal consultation to discuss your claim, call Whitney, LLP at (410) 583-8000, or contact us online.
+To schedule a consultation to discuss your claim, call Whitney, LLP at (410) 583-8000, or contact us online.

 Common Termite Inspection Scams

 No one wants to purchase a property that is infested with termites that may cause significant structural damage.
 Hiring a termite control company to inspect your property is routine for anyone that wants to ensure their future home is up to par.
 However, some companies may try to capitalize on a homebuyer’s fears.
 The following is a list of common termite inspection scams that an unethical termite control company may commit.

 Planting Evidence of Termites